Home – Regulations – Corporate Sustainability Due Diligence Directive

 Share this guide

-Please note that the European Commission has released the EU Sustainability Simplification Omnibus Package (“The EU Omnibus Proposal”), which may affect the information below.
+Please note that the European Commission has released the EU Sustainability Simplification Omnibus Package (“The EU Omnibus Proposal”), and further proposals have been presented by the European Parliament and Council of the EU, which may affect the information below.
 Among the potential changes are adjustments to the regulation’s scope, compliance timeline, and some requirements.
 The following information will be updated accordingly, and a summary of key changes can be found at the end of this article.

 What is the Corporate Sustainability Due Diligence Directive (CSDDD)?